IAccessible/IAccessible.github.io/index.md

     url: "testing"
     btn_label : "Learn more about testing"
     excerpt: |
-      Our trusted tester certified experts are people with disabilities having  lived experience of using various assistive technologies.
-We will comprehensively test your   Web  and mobile applications for accessibility and compliance to  WCAG 2.1 or section 508.
-We also test and remediate   PDF, word, or power point presentations.
+      We are a team of expert assistive technology users with lived experience of disabilities.
+We test Web and mobile applications against WCAG 2.1 & section 508 for accessibility compliance.
   - image_path : "assets/materials/images2.jpg"
     url: "trainings"
     btn_label : "Learn more about trainings"